kaixxx/noScribe/README_tmp.md

 > ## Cutting Edge AI Technology for Automated Audio Transcription

 ## What is noScribe?
-- Optimized at producing **high quality transcripts of interviews** for qualitative social research or journalistic use
+- Produces **high quality transcripts of interviews** for qualitative social research or journalistic use
-- noScribe is **free and open source** ([GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.html)), and available for Windows, MacOS and Linux
+- noScribe is **free and open source** ([GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.html)), available for Windows, MacOS and Linux
-- It runs **completely local** on your computer, perfectly protecting the confidentiallity of your interviews.
+- It runs **completely local** on your computer, protecting the confidentiallity of your interviews.
 No cloud, no worries
 - It can distinguish between different **speakers** and understands around 60 languages (more or less, see below)
 - It includes a **nice editor** to review, verify and correct the resulting transcript
 - It is standing on the shoulders of giants: [Whisper from OpenAI](https://github.com/openai/whisper), [faster-whisper by Guillaume Klein](https://github.com/guillaumekln/faster-whisper) and [pyannote from Hervé Bredin](https://github.com/pyannote/pyannote-audio)